Office space leasing can be a risky, time-consuming and complicated process

 Here’s some of the most common office space leasing mistakes that tenants make:

 Time Constrained – In any negotiation, time is the most valuable commodity.
 The most common mistake tenants make is underestimating the time it takes to properly conduct a property search, perform needed due diligence, negotiate business terms, draft and negotiate lease documentation and construct new office space.
-Generally, tenants should allot 6 to 12 months for office space leasing; however, the bigger the requirement, the more time that should be allotted.
+Generally, tenants should allot a minimum of 3 months for office space leasing; however, the bigger the requirement, the more time that should be allotted.
 For tenants exploring a lease renewal, they must keep in mind their notice of renewal deadlines and adjust their due diligence period accordingly.
 Finally, tenants should also apply the same time frame to evaluating any early termination or contraction options they have, which may allow the tenant to renegotiate their lease to more favorable market terms.

 Not assembling the right team – Office space leasing requires specialized expertise and a high level of market knowledge, which many tenants do not possess, but which landlords and their brokers do, given it’s their core business.
 To level the playing field, tenants are well advised to assemble a team compromised of at least a qualified tenant representation advisor, and even a project manager, and architectural team for larger projects.
 The tenant representation advisor can serve as “quarterback” for each of these team members and provide the tenant with a single point of contact.